Florida Water: In the Americas

-Florida Water was regarded as a unisex cologne, suitable for men and women alike.
-Victorian etiquette manuals warne young ladies against the "offensive" impression made by a strong perfume, but Florida Water and Eau de Cologne were recommended as appropriate for all, along with sachets for scenting the linen and fresh flowers in the corsage.
+Florida Water was regarded as a unisex scent, suitable for men and women alike.
+Late 19th century etiquette manuals warn young women against the "offensive" impression made by a strong perfume, but Florida Water and Eau de Cologne were recommended as appropriate for all, along with sachets for scenting the linen and fresh flowers in the corsage.
 Large quantities were also used by barbershops as cologne and aftershave.
 In the 1880s and 1890s Murray & Lanman Florida Water was advertised as "The Richest of all Perfumes" and "The most Popular Perfume in the World".

-Like other colognes of the era, Florida Water was valued for its refreshing and tonic nature as well as its scent, and could be used as a skin toner or as what we would now call a "body splash".
-It was also used as a toilet water (eau de toilette), by adding it to the bath or wash-water.

-Use in religious practices

-Florida water is occasionally used as a cleansing liquid in certain religious practices, most notably hoodoo.
-It may be used in a similar fashion to that practice's equivalent of holy water.

 In East Asia

-Florida Water (花露水) has also been manufactured in Hong Kong since the turn of the 20th century, the most famous of which is the hundred-year-old Kwong Sang Hong "Two Girls" Brand of Hong Kong.
+Florida Water (花露水) has also been manufactured in Hong Kong since the turn of the 20th century, the most famous of which is the hundred-year-old Kwong Sang Hong "Two Girls" Brand of Florida Water.
 Once a common household item throughout Hong Kong, particularly as a refreshing topical application on skins during summer months, "Two Girls" Florida Water remains moderately popular as a “retro” toiletry product in Hong Kong and Southeast Asia, complete with elaborate, nostalgic packaging designs.

 China

-After the Chinese Communist Party took over mainland China in 1949, private cosmetic companies were all nationalized, brand names such as "Liu Shen" (六神), "Maxam" (美加净) and "Butterfly" (蝴蝶) were then created and made popular.
+After the Chinese Communist Party won the Chinese Civil War in 1949, private cosmetic companies were all nationalized.
+Brand names such as "Liu Shen" (六神), "Maxam" (美加净) and "Butterfly" (蝴蝶) were then created and made popular.

 The formulations in these products are quite different from Murray & Lanman and Two Girls, having morphed into a summertime skincare product containing menthol (or borneol) and traditional Chinese medicinal herbs.
-Such products are most commonly used for reliving itchiness caused by insect bites and miliaria.
+Such products are most commonly used for relieving itchiness caused by insect bites and miliaria.
 Further developments include formulations with added insect repellents.